 - Read and watch elements, and lists of supporting materials in the form of online readings and videos for each module.

 - The suggested readings and other materials will assist students in examining the concepts of project management, as well as project metrics, project close-out, and essentials of leadership.

 Postdocs who complete all six sessions in full will receive a certificate of completion from the PDFO.
 The Certificate of Completion is sufficient to be used to demonstrate 12 hours of training or professional development units (PDUs) that can be reported to PMI.org as part of pursuing or sustaining a PMP designation.

 TIME COMMITMENT AND PRE-WORK

 Due to the interactive and cumulative nature of the Summer Institute in Project Management, participants are expected to attend all sessions in full.
-Program components include 6 two-hour sessions held between February and March of 2022.
-In order to maximize time during each session, some pre-work will be required.
+Program components include 6 two-hour sessions.
+In order to maximize time during each session, some pre-work will be required before each session.

 - All participants must be available to attend all sessions in full.

 - All applicants must hold a current UBC postdoctoral fellowship appointment at the time of application and for the duration of the program.

 - Postdocs who have repeatedly missed PDFO workshops without notice/cancellation may be considered ineligible to attend.